animatlabs/animatlabs.github.io/_posts/2022-12-01-secure-alternate-to-exposing-identifiers.md

     User GetUserById(string userId);
     IEnumerable<User> GetAllUsers();
 }
-// Here the `User` object is the view Models' User that has string based Ids
+// Here the `User` object is the view Models' User that has string-based Ids

 // Setting up the class for the same public sealed class UserService : IUserService